calebperkins/ElfVille/README.txt

 Client Tutorial
 ===============

 1. Once you have a Client running, type in a username and click Register.

-You will be taken to the Central Board, a place where Elves may post messages, and "like" or "dislike" posts.
+2. You will be taken to the Central Board, a place where Elves may post messages, and "like" or "dislike" posts with the entire social network.
+Go ahead and enter a post title and message.
+Click Post.
+You should see your post appear on the bottom of the screen!

-2. FINISH ME....
+3. Click on Clan Directory.
+That is where elves can create Clans, which are groups of like-minded elves.
+Go ahead and create a clan of your own, and you will see it appear below.

+4. When you create a clan, you are the leader.
+Click on the Clan you created to be taken to the Clan Board.

+5. On the Clan Board screen, you will see the Clan name and description at the top.
+You will see the create post form on the left, a list of message in the center, and a list of clan members in the right.
+As leader of the clan, you can disband the clan by clicking Disband.

+6. You can join clans created by other users.
+Fire up another Client and register as a different user.
+Create a clan as that user.
+As the first user you created, go to the Clan Directory and click on a clan that isn't yours.
+You will see a "Request to Join" button on their clan board.
+Click that.

+7. If someone applies to your clan, you will see their name at the bottom of your clan board.
+You can then press Accept or Decline for that user.

+8. To log out, simply close the Client window.